-The first step to a noise-free fan operation in the bathroom is selecting a quiet bathroom exhaust fan.
+The first step to a noise-free fan operation in the bathroom is selecting the best quiet bathroom exhaust fan.
 The following are a few considerations to help you pick out the right fan.

 Always choose a fan rated below 4 sones.
-If you must select a 4-sone+ unit, it should be an irresistible fan with strong abilities in other areas.
-As we’ve already mentioned, even a few models are rated under 0.5 sones, with some as quiet as 0.3 sones.
+If you must select a 4-sone+ quietest bathroom exhaust fan, it should be an irresistible exhaust fan with strong abilities in other areas.
+As we’ve already mentioned, even a few quiet bathroom exhaust fans are rated under 0.5 sones, with some as quiet as 0.3 sones.
 Anything below 2 sones is good enough for bathroom use.

 The ability to move air, measured in Cubic Feet per Minute (CFM), will also determine the fan’s level of noise.
 You want just enough CFM power to effectively remove the moisture in your bathroom, but not so much so that it creates noise.
 To this end, we recommend one (1) CFM per square foot.
 Therefore, for an 80 square-foot bathroom, you need an 80 CFM fan.